Diocese: Diocese of the West

 Parish Background

-Saint Katherine Orthodox Mission was established as a daughter of Seattle’s St. Spiridon Cathedral.
-Our mission is to minister to all people of the Eastside, both Orthodox Christians and those interested in the Orthodox faith, regardless of their ethnic or religious background.
-For this reason, all our services are in English, and we offer youth and adult education for Orthodox and those considering Orthodoxy.
+Saint Katherine’s was established in 1998 as a mission of Seattle’s St. Spiridon Cathedral.
+Our goal is to minister to all people of the Eastside, Orthodox Christians and those interested in the Orthodox faith, regardless of ethnic or religious background.
+For this reason, all services are in English, and we offer youth and adult education classes that are open to all.

-Under Father Timothy Perry, services began in 1998 in the basement of Kirkland Congregational Church.
-A few years later, we relocated to a historic American Legion Hall down the street.
-This building was our home for a dozen years.
-During this time, the mission grew dramatically under the leadership of Father John Strickland.
-In 2012, after the arrival of Father Barnabas Powell, our growth reached the point where St. Katherine’s had to relocate to a larger facility – the “Kings Gate Fellowship,” a former Protestant church which we now lease.
-God willing, we shall one day acquire a permanent home.
+Under Father Timothy Perry, our first services were held in the basement of Kirkland Congregational Church.
+A few years later, we relocated to a historic American Legion Hall across from Kirkland City Hall.
+This was our home for a dozen years.
+During this time, the mission grew under the leadership of Father John Strickland.
+In 2012, one year after the arrival of Father Barnabas Powell, growth reached the point where St. Katherine’s had to relocate to a former Protestant church, which we were able to purchase in November 2016.

-The membership of St. Katherine’s presently consists mostly of converts to the Orthodox faith.
-We also have parishioners from Romanian and Slavic Orthodox backgrounds.
-Our parish family continues to grow, guided by the conviction that the Orthodox Church, founded by Jesus Christ, offers true hope for our salvation and the salvation of the world.
+The membership of St. Katherine’s consists mostly of converts to the Orthodox faith (with their multitude of now “cradle Orthodox” children).
+We also have many parishioners from Slavic and other traditionally Orthodox backgrounds.
+Our parish continues to grow steadily, guided by the conviction that Orthodoxy offers true hope for our healing and the healing of the world.